-India is home to a disproportionate number of high-quality companies1 yet remains underrepresented by equity indices and thus represents significant opportunity for bottom-up stock picking.
-Being an Emerging Market, there will be cyclicality in performance, but long term alpha should be high for investors owning businesses with strong balance sheets, robust growth and improving profitability.
+India is home to a disproportionate number of high-quality companies1 yet remains underrepresented by equity indicies.
+Therefore, we see a significant opportunity for bottom-up stock picking, by owning businesses with strong balance sheets, robust growth and improving profitability.